Fulacht fiadh

 Fulacht fiadh ([ˈfˠʊlˠəxt̪ˠ ˈfʲiə]; fulacht fiadh or fulacht fian; plural: fulachtaí fia or, in older texts, fulachta fiadh) is the name given to one of many burned mounds, dating from the Bronze Age, found in Ireland.
-Most surviving examples consist of a low horseshoe-shaped mound of charcoal-enriched soil, and heat shattered stone, with a cooking pit located in a slight depression at its centre.
+Most surviving examples consist of a low horseshoe-shaped mound of charcoal-enriched soil, and heat-shattered stone, with a cooking pit located in a slight depression at its centre.
 In ploughed fields, they are apparent as black spreads of earth interspersed with small sharp stones.

-Fulacht fiadh examples are multiple in Ireland.
-The majority were constructed during the mid to late Bronze Age (c.1500- c.
+There are multiple examples of fulacht fiadh in Ireland.
+The majority were constructed during the mid– to late Bronze Age (c.1500- c.
 500 BC), though some Neolithic and a few medieval examples are known.

 In Great Britain and the Isle of Man they are known as burnt mounds, and similar objects are found in Sweden.
-Permanent structures are rarely found near to fulachtaí fiadh, but small hut sites are common and it is unknown whether early sites were built by permanent settlements or nomadic hunters.
+Permanent structures are seldom found near to fulachtaí fiadh, but small hut sites are common, and it is unknown whether early sites were built by local settlers or nomadic hunters.